 Let’s face it, moms.
-We typically tend to be the ones who set the plan, adjust the plan, and deal with the crises that crash the plan.
-We pick up the pieces, often in a way that no one else even notices.
+We typically tend to be the ones who set the schedule, adjust the schedule, and deal with the crises that crash the schedule.
+We are the ones who have to learn flexibility and pick up the pieces, often in a way that no one else even notices.
 And we do this whether we’re good at planning or not!

 Here are some ways to teach our children how to evaluate activities and establish priorities: